LeitMoth/leitmoth.github.io/presentations/vfx_pitch/markdown.md

 ### DISCLAIMER
 Some of those were old projects, I am always improving and could do them better now.
-Also I am not limited to the stuff shown, these are just examples.
+Also, I am not limited to the stuff shown, these are just examples.

 This presentation was thrown together quickly with what I had around.

-### In Closing
-- Ask me if a VFX shot is even possible
-- Ask me how to approach a VFX shot
-- Ask me about me working on your VFX shot

-I know a whole lot of tricks, many more than shown here.
-And if I don't know, there is a good chance I can figure it out.

 ### Bonus
-I have the firm belief that creativity should be as free as it possibly can, so everything I do, I do in free and open source software.
+I have the firm belief that creativity should be as free as it possibly can, so everything I do, I try to do in free and open source software.
 Aside from paying for the physical computer, there is no money barrier between what I can do, and what anyone can do.

 ![](media/foss_progs.png)

+### Fin
+This presentation was originally created as a pitch to my local film club.
+It is not a bad portfolio though, so I am keeping it on my website.